Guide to the Mount Tabor Neighborhood in Portland, Oregon

 - Location From downtown cross over the Willamette River on the Burnside Bridge.
 Drive out on East Burnside and when you get to SE 50th Avenue, the neighborhood will be on your right side.

-- Topography Flat to hilly on east end of neighborhood.
+- Topography Flat to hilly on the east end of the neighborhood.
 Mature trees on properties.
 Parks are wooded.

-- Sidewalks and Streets The street pattern is grid with sidewalks for walking.
+- Sidewalks and Streets The street pattern is a grid with sidewalks for walking.

-- Public Transportation Bus routes 4, 15, and 20 run east/west and deliver passengers downtown. route 71 runs north/south.
-The neighborhood has five bus routes.
-See schedule and routes at the TriMet Web site.
+- Public Transportation Mount Tabor has five public transit lines.
+Bus routes 4, 15, and 20 run east/west and deliver passengers downtown.
+Route 71 runs north/south.
+See schedule and routes at the TriMet website.
 Mount Tabor does not have a MAX light rail line or a streetcar line.
 Transit Score provides a 0-100 rating indicating how well an address is served by public transportation.
 Ratings range from “Rider’s Paradises” to areas with limited or no nearby public transportation.

 - 2Drive Time to Downtown 12-13 minutes.

 - 3Census 2010 Demographics Population: 10,162.
 Area: 1,018 acres.
 Average population density: 9 persons per acre.
 Number of households: 4,689.
 Average size of household: 2.17 persons.
 Median household income: $57,244.
 Families with children: 20.5%.
 Percent of homeowners: 63.
 Percent of renters: 37.
 Diversity: 12.5% non-Caucasian.
 More census data about Mount Tabor at Portland Online and City Data.

 - Sex Offenders Click here for the State of Oregon Sex Offender Inquiry System.
-After agreeing to the “Conditions of Use Statement” you will be redirected to a “Enter Search Criteria” page.
+After agreeing to the “Conditions of Use Statement,” you will be redirected to an “Enter Search Criteria” page.
 Insert a zip code in the “Zip” field and click on the “Query” button.
 Mount Tabor zip code: 97215.